Find the right hiking tent for your adventures by knowing exactly what you should be looking for.

 This may not be an ultralight tent, but it is easy to pack and is reliable even under the worst elements.
 The setup is a little tricky for the beginner, but it shouldn’t be a problem if you are a seasoned hiker.

-Related Reading: Best Hiking Backpacks of 2020: Our Top 13 For Every Budget
+Related Reading: Best Hiking Backpacks: Our Top 13 For Every Budget

 The Black Diamond El Dorado is specifically designed for tackling rugged alpine terrain under harsh weather conditions.

 This is the hiking tent you want to pack for mountaineering expeditions.
 If you enjoy shorter backpacking adventures, then this is a great buy.
 But don’t expect too much comfort for long stays.

 Although not ultralight, this tent offers you the ultimate weather protection in any conditions.
 This hiking tent doesn’t come with a fly though, so you won’t have separate vestibules.

 But, if the camping space is limited as it usually is in alpine environments, it’s reduced space is definitely an asset.